 Most people talk about water filters when talking about water treatment.
 But water treatment can be classified in water filters and water purifiers.
 They are two different things.
 In general, water filters remove particles and protect against bacteria and protozoa (parasites).
 While water purifiers protect against bacteria, protozoa ánd viruses.

 Water filters work by blocking the passage of particles, protozoa, and bacteria – basically anything larger than 2 microns.
 Water filters can not remove viruses since viruses are very small (1000 times smaller than bacteria) and can slip through water filters.
 Water purifiers therefore often use other techniques such as ultraviolet light, chemicals, heat or ultra-filtration to eliminate waterborne viruses.

 Do I need a water filter or a water purifier for outdoor activities?

 Which water treatment you need, comes down to one question.
-Should you worry about viruses or not?
+Should you worry about the viruses in the water or not?
 In remote areas, for example, high up in the mountains, the risk that water is contaminated with harmful viruses is relatively low.
 How does that work?